 I don’t want to call this a Charleston Travel Guide because although I’m familiar enough with Charleston, I don’t feel like I could speak on a full-blown guide to staying and enjoying the Holy City.
-However, I want share some of the top places we went, ate, and stayed in case you’re planning a trip in the near future!
+However, I want share some of the top places we went, ate, and stayed in case you’re planning a weekend trip in the near future!

 Our first stop in Charleston was Hampton Park to enjoy the blooming trees and shoot a couple outfits so I knew grabbing something close by for lunch would be key.

 I had heard about The Park Cafe from a few other Charleston bloggers and the recommendation did not disappoint.
 The cafe is a charming, plant-filled space with a delicious lunch/coffee menu.
 We scarfed down burgers and rough cut fries before heading back out to explore the rest of the neighborhood.

 Our second shoot of the day was around a darling little coffee shop called The Daily.
 Since we got caught in a rainstorm during the shoot we sprinted to the shop, looking forward to a warm beverage.

 I’m a bit of a chai latte aficionado so when the barista said their chai was made in house I couldn’t refuse.
 It wasn’t the best chai I’ve ever had, but it ranked pretty high at the top of the list!